No, Ukraine is not a member of NATO, but the country has applied to join

-As tensions escalate at the Russia-Ukraine border, Ukraine’s membership status with the North Atlantic Treaty Organization (NATO) is under increased scrutiny.
+As tensions continue to escalate between Ukraine and Russia, Ukraine’s membership status with the North Atlantic Treaty Organization (NATO) is under increased scrutiny.

 NATO is an alliance of 30 North American and European countries that was created in 1949 after World War II.
 It was the first peacetime military alliance outside of the Western Hemisphere the U.S. entered into, according to the U.S. Office of the Historian.